 vasculitis that is caused by abnormal proteins (antibodies) in the blood called "cryoglobulins."
 At cold temperatures, these proteins become solid or gel-like, which can block blood vessels and cause a variety of health problems.
 Many people affected by this condition will not experience any unusual signs or symptoms.
 When present, symptoms vary but may include breathing problems; fatigue; glomerulonephritis; joint or muscle pain; purpura; Raynaud's phenomenon; skin death; and/or skin ulcers.
 In some cases, the exact underlying cause is unknown; however, cryoglobulinemia can be associated with a variety of conditions including certain types of infection; chronic inflammatory diseases (such as autoimmune disease); and/or cancers of the blood or immune system.
 Treatment varies based on the severity of the condition, the symptoms present in each person and the underlying cause.Cryoglobulinemia is a type of

-Last updated: 1/23/2012
+Last updated: 5/7/2015

 - MedlinePlus was designed by the National Library of Medicine to help you research your health questions, and it provides more information about this topic.
-Click on the link to view this information.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.

 - Medscape Reference provides information on this topic.
-Click on the link to view this information.
 You may need to register to view the medical textbook, but registration is free.